I walked in through the back door of our house.

 I still hadn’t put away the new groceries from this morning bc the pantry was such a mess there wasn’t really room.

-I turned Daniel tiger on for Riley, grabbed Lila out of the car seat and began my multiple times a day struggle just to get her to nurse.
+I turned Daniel tiger on for my oldest, grabbed the baby out of the car seat, and began my multiple times a day struggle just to get her to nurse.